Safe, Effective Birth Control

 Before Surgery

-1. Please download, print and sign the Vasectomy Consent Form and bring with you on the day of the Vasectomy.2.
+1. Please download, print and sign the Vasectomy Consent Form and bring with you on the day of the Vasectomy.
+This can be completed at the clinic when you arrive for your appointment.2.
 Aspirin and Non-steroidal anti-inflammatory medication may increase bleeding.
 Try not to take these for a week before your vasectomy.
 This is not 100% essential though and if you really need these you can continue to take them.